web-std/io/blob/Readme.md

 #### [fetch-blob][]

-The reason this library exists is because [fetch-blob][] chooses to compromise Web API compatibility of [`blob.stream()`][w3c blob.stream] by useing nodejs native [Readable][] stream.
-We found this to be problematic when sharing code across nodejs and browser rutimes.
-Instead this library stays true to the specification by using [ReadableStream][] implementation from [web-streams-polyfill][] library even if that is less convinient in nodejs context.
+The reason this library exists is because [fetch-blob][] chooses to compromise Web API compatibility of [`blob.stream()`][w3c blob.stream] by using nodejs native [Readable][] stream.
+We found this to be problematic when sharing code across nodejs and browser runtimes.
+Instead this library stays true to the specification by using [ReadableStream][] implementation from [web-streams-polyfill][] library even if that is less convenient in nodejs context.

 > Note: Both node [Readable][] streams and web [ReadableStream][] implement
-> `AsyncIterable` intreface and in theory either could be used with [for await][]
+> `AsyncIterable` interface and in theory either could be used with [for await][]
 > loops.
 In practice however major browsers do not yet ship `AsyncIterable`
-> support for [ReadableStream][]s wich in our experience makes choice made by
+> support for [ReadableStream][]s which in our experience makes choice made by
 > [node-fetch][] impractical.

 [fetch-blob][] is build around node [Buffer][]s.
 This implementation is built